mcvionekiss/BJJ-Rolltrack-Github/EC2_DEPLOYMENT_FIXES.md

 **Fix:** Removed the `deploy` section from the docker-compose.yml file and replaced it with a standard `restart: unless-stopped` policy.
 Added a comment explaining how to manually scale the backend service for redundancy using `docker-compose up --scale backend=2`.

+### 6. Nginx Global Directives Error

+**Problem:** The nginx container was failing to start with the error: `"worker_processes" directive is not allowed here in /etc/nginx/conf.d/default.conf:2`.

+**Fix:** Removed all global directives from the nginx/nginx.conf file, including:
+- Removed `worker_processes auto;`
+- Removed `error_log /var/log/nginx/error.log warn;`
+- Removed `pid /var/run/nginx.pid;`
+- Removed the `events { ... }` block
+- Removed the `http { ... }` block (keeping only the server blocks inside)

+These global directives should only be in the main nginx.conf file, not in configuration files placed in the conf.d directory.

 ## Deployment Instructions

 ### 1. Set Up Environment Variables